-The dictionary tells us that a squad is “a small group of people, having a particular task.”
+The dictionary defines a squad as “a small group of people, having a particular task.”
 In fact our Squads, comprised of student groups and the adults that lead them, have decided to take on the largest task of all, making meaningful change on a global scale.
 Collectively, we empower one of the largest volunteer-led global health and education programs in the world.

-With over 22 years of experience in the field of international volunteering, Squads Abroad has excelled in providing safe and immersive group experiences.
-What makes Squads Abroad unique is the home-base model and the organization’s reliance on the local community and our expert in-country staff to guide the approach to service and cultural activities.
+With over 22 years experience in the field of international volunteering, Squads Abroad has excelled in providing safe and immersive group experiences.
+Our home-base model, strong community partnerships, and expert in-country staff guide our approach to sustainable service and enriching cultural activities.

 The staff was incredibly welcoming and helpful in making us feel at home.
 My volunteer experience was truly eye-opening and extremely rewarding.
 I spent a week helping in an elderly home and underprivileged primary school.
 We also got to try so many different activities in the evenings and on the week-end!